-No date has been announced for the groundbreaking ceremony of the Concepción Chile Temple, but it is anticipated to occur in the first quarter of 2014.
+No date has been announced for the groundbreaking ceremony of the Concepción Chile Temple, but it is anticipated to occur in 2014.

-On January 25, 2013, a building permit was issued for the Concepción Chile Temple and its associated structures.
+On January 25, 2013, a building permit was issued for the temple and its associated structures.
 Several lots were combined to form the single parcel for the temple complex.

 On February 27, 2010, a massive 8.8 earthquake struck off the coast of Chile just 62 miles north of Concepción—the closest major city to the epicenter.
 At the time, Church spokesman Scott Trotter said it was unknown how the quake might affect plans for the Concepción Chile Temple.
 The Santiago Chile Temple and Missionary Training Center sustained no major damage.1